rolancon/confetti/README.md

     we.eat.food

-This triple could be decomposed in the following two couplets
+This triple could be decomposed in the following two pairs

     we = eat
     eat = food